francismontalbo/swatdcnn/README.md

 - scipy
 - tensorflow-gpu==1.14.0

-Once installed, you may either train the models individually with the `.ipynb` notebooks found in `swatdcnn/models/` insides the `stage-1`, `stage-2`, and `stage-3` folders or make use of the pre-trained weights.
+Once installed, you may either train the models individually with the `.ipynb` notebooks found in `swatdcnn/models/` inside the `stage-1`, `stage-2`, and `stage-3` folders or make use of the pre-trained weights.

 The `swatdcnn/models/tdcnn/` files does not need to re-train.
 However, its a must to compile each T-DCNN stages to produce its own respective weights needed by the entire SWAT-DCNN model.